How to Build an Application Modernization Roadmap with Practical Insights

 A more profound step into modernization suggests refactoring the monolithic legacy apps to be separated into microservices, they allow for improving separate small units within one application.
 Microservice architecture can be as well reinforced by the said CI/CD to enable rollback to the previous well-functioning state if an update generates concerns.

-Staying relevant
+• Staying relevant

 The digital world offers opportunities to meet any need and achieve any goal, and how businesses grasp them is through modernization.
-Machine learning, artificial intelligence, and cloud-based environments are there for anyone willing to create or improve their infrastructure for it to cover the market demand and be a favorable basis for the following transformations.
+Machine learning, artificial intelligence, and cloud-based environments are there for anyone willing to create or improve their infrastructure for it to cover the market demand and be a favorable basis for the following transformations.Therefore, it should be borne in mind that such a legacy app may fail to compete with newly released upgrades, and ultimately stop being worthwhile.

-Improved user satisfaction
+• Improved user satisfaction

 Legacy applications can not only be burdensome to handle for your staff but also challenging to use for your customers.
 App modernization brings about the interface and functionalities that definitely increase customer experience, hence your business’s reputation.

-To be added is that app modernization leads to improved app compatibility with the most recent technologies and code.
+Software modernization leads to improved app compatibility with the most recent technologies and code.
 This, in turn, allows smooth and seamless application integration to the market in order to satisfy the existing, as well as anticipated, demand.

 Effectiveness and efficiency perspective

 Digital transformation of your apps is meant for ultimate business performance enhancement.
-Applications that have undergone modernization can be updated with ease and whenever necessary; they are also propped by rollbacks, bug fixes and security patches to make the system improvement as smooth as possible.
+Applications that have undergone modernization can be updated with ease and whenever necessary; they are also supported by rollbacks, bug fixes and security patches to make the system improvement as smooth as possible.
 The result of modernization on this level is operational simplicity, and eventually, freed-up human resources that can be reinvested into new developments and innovations.

-Developers productivity boost
+• Developers productivity boost

-The facet that tends to be overlooked in the focus on the resource-efficiency and customer satisfaction through optimal performance is developer’s experience.
 Modernizing legacy apps facilitates the DevOps team’s work while increasing their efficiency and influencing a product’s time-to-market.

-The development environment setup in apps after modernization is much faster, leading to the increase of employees’ motivation and productivity by up to just under twice as much.
+The development environment set up in apps after modernization is much faster, leading to the increase of employees’ motivation and productivity by up to just under twice as much.
 Containers or modular service-based architectures, which come to substitute older monolithic infrastructures, also enable different language implementation for faster recruitment of the right developer’s team which also opens up new career possibilities for skilled and qualified staff.

-Robust security
+• Robust security

 Legacy applications have been proven to expose an enterprise to security threats, based on the research conducted among the industry decision-makers.
 Most modern security standards guarantee the utmost safety of sensitive and personal information which correlates with the brand’s credibility, reputation and competitive standing, while older systems simply don’t comply.
 The anticipated outcome of modernization is patching up vulnerabilities and significantly improved security posture.

-To create a productive application inventory list, plot your already existing apps on an x and y axes, where one of the axes will represent the ease/difficulty of modernizing a given app, and the other will represent the increase in potential value of the application after modernization.
+To create a productive application inventory list, plot your already existing apps on an X and Y axes, where one of the axes will represent the ease/difficulty of modernizing a given app, and the other will represent the increase in potential value of the application after modernization.

 At the start, all current systems need to be examined so as to functional, business and financial criteria, apart from the technical one.
-Weighing up these factors within the assessment portfolio, a company can land decisions on which infrastructures are to be prospectively modernized, which digital transformation strategies are relevant to each app, which focus is to be kept within the preferred modernization approach, etc.
+Weighing up these factors within the assessment portfolio, a company can make decisions on which infrastructures are to be prospectively modernized, which digital transformation strategies are relevant to each app, which focus is to be kept within the preferred modernization approach, etc.

 After going through the vital preparation stage during the planning phase, plot the app modernization information you gathered on your application’s roadmap timeline.
 The timeline should usually include project goals, tasks, assignments, and fixed start and end dates.
 Project roadmaps can align with your project timeline either according to phases of the project lifecycle (e.g., initiation, planning, implementation, and closing), or the entire project’s timeframe.